-This spiced cod fish finger recipe is great make with and for your kids!
+This spiced cod fish finger recipe is great to make with and for your kids!
 They're so easy for children to make and far healthier than bought fish fingers as you know exactly what is in them!
+I've added dukkah to my breadcrumbs as this North African spice blend gives them a lovely nutty flavour.

 What is dukkah?